oomphinc/scss-scaffold/README.md

 info here: [pre-commit by Yelp](http://pre-commit.com/)

 ##### Installing Pre-Commit
-If you use Homebrew, run `brew install pre-commit`
-If not, freakin install it from [Homebrew](http://brew.sh/)
+If you use Homebrew (and you should), run `brew install pre-commit` If not, install it from [Homebrew](http://brew.sh/)

-Currently the linter is setup to only run on changed files and only when commiting.
+Currently the linter is setup to only run on changed files and only when committing.
-Occasionaly we have projects that for whatever reason need us to "tweak" these standards and the linter process allows two simple ways to do so.
+Occasionally we have projects that for whatever reason need us to "tweak" these standards and the linter process allows two simple ways to do so:

 1. To notify the linter to not run on certain code blocks you can use some special comments, read more here: [Disabling Linters via Source](https://github.com/brigade/scss-lint#disabling-linters-via-source)

-2. To override the linter during the actual commiting process, you can use the `--no-verify` flag when doing your commit.
+2. To override the linter during the actual committing process, you can use the `--no-verify` flag when doing your commit.
 For more information review the [Advanced Features](http://pre-commit.com/#advanced) of pre-commit.

 # Happy theming!